-Music is not the same as it used to be.
-One of the main reasons I started this blog is due to that (besides chronicling my vinyl journey).
+Music is not what it once was.
 I love finding true musicianship and talking to those who truly believe in raw music.
 This tradition goes beyond performers; it travels down to those behind the records.

-A special tradition in music is being carried out, especially on vinyl on both new and vintage records.
-Jon Estes, a musician and producer in Nashville, TN, is one who carries this torch.
+A special tradition in music is being carried out, especially on vinyl on new and vintage records.
+Jon Estes, a musician, and producer in Nashville, TN, is one who carries this torch.

 Estes was born and raised in Nashville, yet was not raised in a musical family.
 He began studying bass by the age 13 and his talent for music was soon recognized.
 Today Estes primarily works as a producer/ engineer at The Bomb Shelter in Nashville.

-Recently, I spoke with Estes about his passion to carry on these dated, yet proven, techniques of musicianship, his recent work with Kesha, and his recent work as a producer.
+Recently, I spoke with Estes about his passion to carry on these dated, yet proven, techniques of musicianship, his recent work with Kesha, and as a producer.

 Vinyl Culture: Hey Jon, thanks for taking a few moments to speak with me.
 In music, especially in regard to Nashville’s history, how do you carry on these tried and true musical traditions?